 (3) Adding tracking and non-stationarity to a common coexistence model

 To show how resource-based coexistence models can be adapted to study tracking in non-stationary environments we used a simple model that allows within- and between-year dynamics to contribute to coexistence.
 As the model is akin to many commonly used seed germination models (Chesson et al., 2004), we follow a similar terminology for ease here; however the basic structure of the model could apply to other systems with one dominant non-renewing pulse of a limiting resource each season (e.g. water from rain or snowpack), or a multivariate resource pulse that acts effectively as one resource (e.g. nitrogen and light drawn down together over the season).
 In this model, the environment changes from year to year via variable germination, and within years is explicitly modelled as a resource pulse at the start of the season.
 The timing of the resource relative to each species’ ideal timing determines how much each species germinates each year, allowing us to include fundamental tracking.
 Specifically, in the model ‘tracking’ moves a species intrinsic start time (i for species i) closer to the environmental start time (p), resulting in a higher germination fraction, making it, effectively, a superior colonizer (see Appendix S1, Section 3 for complete description and equations).

 As with all coexistence models, species can co-occur via equalizing mechanisms, but require stabilizing mechanisms to coexist (see Table 1).
-Thus species cannot coexist given only variation in tracking—coexistence requires variation in another trait axis.
-Following the theory and empirical work reviewed above, we included a trade-off between species’ tracking and R* (where species with lower R* are superior competitors).
+Thus species cannot coexist given only variation in tracking – coexistence requires variation in another trait axis.
+Following the theory and empirical work reviewed above, we included a trade-off between species’ tracking and R* (a metric of resource competition where species with lower R* are superior competitors).
 With variation in tracking and in R*, species can persist together when the species with a temporal niche advantage is also the inferior competitor (Fig. 5).
 These trade-offs, however, are all environmentally dependent; they hold only so long as the environment is stationary.

-We examined how trade-offs may be transformed by a non-stationary environment, by transitioning a stationary environment—in which two species had persisted together for 500 years—to non-stationary, via an earlier start of season (earlier timing of the resource pulse, p, Fig. 5; see Appendix S1, Section 3 for more details).
+We examined how trade-offs may be transformed by a non-stationary environment, by transitioning a stationary environment (in which two species had persisted together for 500 years to non-stationary) via an earlier start of season (earlier timing of the resource pulse, p, Fig. 5; see Appendix S1, Section 3 for more details).
 By changing a fundamental niche axis (the distribution of the environment, an axis along which these communities were structured), we shifted one major part of the trade-off: the new non-stationary environment favoured an earlier start time than the previous stationary environment.
 This, in turn, reshaped our two-species communities, which depended on this trade-off for persistence.

-While the non-stationary environment favoured trackers (who in turn drove the extinction of species with lower tracking values from many two-species communities), some two-species communities persisted (15.1%, see Fig. 5D).
+While the non-stationary environment favoured better trackers (who in turn drove the extinction of species with lower tracking values from many two-species communities), some two-species communities persisted (15.1%, see Fig. 5D).
 These two-species communities persisted because the same fundamental trade-off between biological start time and within-season competitive ability, while narrowed, was not fully lost.
 Taken together, these simulations show how non-stationarity can drive local species extinction and reshape the underlying assembly mechanisms of communities.